 Valuation is an opinion, and can vary depending on the specific valuer who assesses your property.
 No matter whether you buy off-the-plan or second hand, you should be prepared for a potential valuation shortfall – you’ll need to cover the difference if this is the case.

 It’s also good to know that if a valuation does come in short, you can choose to order another valuation to find a valuer who understands the value proposition of the specific property.

 When people think off-the-plan, most immediately jump to apartments.
 But any property type can be purchased off-the-plan including townhouses and houses – usually referred to as ‘house and land’ packages.

 Ironfish have helped over 10,000 Australians purchase off-the-plan properties nation-wide.
-We research the markets in our 6 largest capital cities looking for great locations, and then identifying outstanding properties within those locations.
+We research the markets in our 6 largest cities looking for great locations, and then identify outstanding properties within those locations.

 Every property we recommend undergoes a rigorous selection process, considering the developer, builder, architect, delivery, timings, price, location, contracts, owner-occupier appeal and much more.

 Using our group buying power, we pre-negotiate prices and contract terms for our customers.
 After purchase, our team work one-on-one with our customers to walk them through the settlement process and help them navigate the process.

 We completely understand that buying off-the-plan can feel challenging and buying ‘sight-unseen’ can feel scary.
 Ultimately, our aim is to help people to purchase with confidence, so more Australians can get their foot on the property ladder sooner and get closer to achieving their longer-term property goals.

 To find out more about how we can help you, enquire here.